dmsc/fastbasic/manual.md

   negative values of _num_, -4 for
   player 0, -3 for player 1, -2 for
   player 2, and -1 for player 3.

+  Missiles share the same color as their player, unless you combine them into a "5th Player" by setting the 5th bit of the PRIOR register, e.g.: `POKE 623,16`.
+(You must also move them horizontally in unison if you wish to use them as a true
+  5th Player.)

 **Adjust Voice Sound Parameters**
 **SOUND _voice_, _pitch_, _dist_, _vol_ / S.**